Hanadi Zakaria al-Hindi

 Hanadi Zakaria al-Hindi (هنادي زكريا الهندي) is the first Saudi woman to become a pilot.

 Biography

 She was born in Mecca in September 1978.
 She passed her final exams at the Middle East Academy for Commercial Aviation in Amman, Jordan on 15 June 2005.
-She has a ten-year contract with Prince Al-Waleed bin Talal’s Kingdom Holding Company as a pilot of his private jet, the Kingdom.
+She worked a ten-year contract with Prince Al-Waleed bin Talal’s Kingdom Holding Company as a pilot of his private jet, the Kingdom.

+After her early flying work with Prince Al‑Waleed bin Talal, she went to the U.S. to complete additional training with the Federal Aviation Administration.
+Despite her certification, she was unable to find work as a commercial pilot within Saudi Arabia, and currently teaches aviation.

 Recognitions

 Al-Waleed, who is considered a proponent for female emancipation in the Saudi world, financed her training and stated on her graduation that he is "in full support of Saudi ladies working in all fields".
 Al-Hindi became certified to fly within Saudi Arabia in 2014.

 Reports highlighted the irony that a Saudi woman is allowed to pilot an aeroplane but may not drive a car (although this changed in 2017).
 Al-Hindi, however, does not see this as a contradiction.